 Investments in AIS prevention and control are investments in thriving coastal industries, water quality, valuable ecosystem services and human health.
 Federal, state and provincial governments have identified the prevention and control of AIS as a Great Lakes priority worthy of inclusion in binational, state and provincial agreements (e.g., Great Lakes Water Quality Agreement 2012).
 There has also been substantial investment in AIS management within the Great Lakes community, though these efforts vary across jurisdictions and invasion pathways.

 Blue Accounting supports collaborative approaches to AIS prevention and control by convening Great Lakes’ AIS experts and managers to establish metrics and track progress towards regional goals for managing AIS at each step in the invasion process.
 Blue Accounting enables Great Lakes leaders to easily understand the scope, progress and return on investment for AIS management, and informs future policy and management efforts.

 Cleaning Zebra Mussels From Pump Room- Monroe Water supply was shut down by zebra mussels fouling the intake pipes.
-The economic impact on Great Lakes businesses and households are conservatively estimated to cost millions of dollars annually.
+The economic impact on Great Lakes businesses and households is conservatively estimated to cost millions of dollars annually.
 The economic sectors most affected by AIS are sport and commercial fishing, tourism/recreation, water treatment, power generation, and industrial facilities that rely on Great Lakes water.

 Alewife die off?